Oswald Peraza Preview, Player Props: Yankees vs. Royals

 Oswald Peraza At The Plate

-- Peraza has eight doubles, two home runs and 13 walks while batting .189.
+- Peraza is batting .189 with eight doubles, two home runs and 13 walks.

+- In 50.0% of his 50 games this season, Peraza has picked up at least one hit.
+He's also had five multi-hit games.

+- He has hit a long ball in two of 50 games played this year, and in 1.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.